pierrebaque/GeometricConvolutionsBench/README.md

 Average Time 0.00098s.
 It runs on the GPU.

 ### *BenchmarkGraphLaplacianConvolutionSparse* of [gcn]:
 Average Time 0.00889.
 TensorFlow takes advantage of the *pre-computed* Sparse Laplacian Matrix to perform very efficient GPU operations.

-### *BenchmarkGeometricConvolutionSparse* of [MoNet]:
-Average Time 1.67996.
-TensorFlow cannot use the GPU to perform some sparse matrix operations which related to the construction of the sparse geometric weight matrix used in Geometric Convolutions.
+However, this model has a limited expressivity as the convolutions are performed by a for of "averaging" of the neighbouring features using Laplacian matrices.

 ### *BenchmarkGeometricConvolutionDense* of [MoNet]:
 Average Time 0.27200.
-It corresponds to the dense version implemented in the public code of [^fn2].
+It corresponds to the dense version as implemented in the public code of [MoNet].
 TensorFlow uses GPU computation with dense adjacency matrices.
 The main drawback is the memory requirements which limit the graph size and the number of features.

+### *BenchmarkGeometricConvolutionSparse* of [MoNet]:
+Average Time 1.67996.
+TensorFlow cannot use the GPU to perform some sparse matrix operations which related to the construction of the sparse geometric weight matrix used in Geometric Convolutions.

+The efficiency and speed achieved by sparse matrix multiplications in [gcn], calls for a Sparse GPU implementation of the Geometric Convolutions [MoNet].